 To watch the rest of the panel discussion, go to: https://www.youtube.com/watch?v=QyxmHDCrM-Q

-By the way, I’m available to be a guest on shows, webinars, podcasts and any other virtual or in-person events to speak about the importance of actor marketing.
+By the way, I’m available to be a guest speaker on panel discussions, radio/television shows, webinars, podcasts and any other virtual or in-person events to speak on various topics about the Business of Acting.
+I’m also available to be a moderator for panel discussions, question & answer sessions, online forums/summits, radio/television shows, onstage interviews, as well as interviews with high-profile personalities and celebrities.
 For details on speaking fees and availability, contact me at: francine@talentunleashed.ca.

 *Disclaimer: Talent Unleashed is NOT a talent or employment agency.
 It is also NOT an acting school or casting office.
 The company does NOT promise or secure employment, jobs, auditions, or bookings for actors.
 Additionally, taking a workshop with an industry expert or using a service provided by the company is NOT a guarantee of future employment.
 Workshops and services provided by Talent Unleashed are solely to help actors to increase their chances of succeeding in the entertainment industry.
 Starting an acting career is not an easy endeavour to pursue.
 As an actor, it is your responsibility to do all that you can to succeed in the entertainment industry.
 With hard work, determination, and motivation from your peers, you can achieve your acting dreams.